RealityCards/RealityCards-Contracts/design_pattern_decisions.md

-This document intends to specify exactly what each variable, and function, is meant to do, and steps I have taken to ensure it does exactly that.

-TODO: tests on kovan version

--   Ensure deposits variable is never more than the dai balance of the contract

--   Try and change price/withdraw deposit if not owner
+# DESIGN DECISIONS

+This document serves as a explanation for why it was written the way it was.
+The rationale and description of almost all functions and variables are given below.

+This also serves as a 'self audit'.

-MODIFIERS
+## MODIFIERS

-notCompleted
+#### notCompleted

 -   This locks down the entire contract when the winnings have been paid out to all users.

 -   It should be on every public function

-collectRent
+#### collectRent

 -   This should be on all 'ordinary course of business' public functions (except _collectRent itself, obviously)

 -   Rent is also required to be collected upon market resolution, but the function collectRentAllTokens is used instead of this modifier.

-FUNCTIONS
+## FUNCTIONS

 Functions that are only used in tests and/or the front end are not listed.